john-tech-writer/vintage-reel-service-guides/docs/pflueger/pflueger-nobby-overview.md

 <figcaption>Grease disc</figcaption>
 </figure>

 **Clicker**: The click mechanism is thrown on or off by sliding the click button located on the back plate.
-This is intended to (1) sound a warning when a strike occurs or (2)keep the line tight on the spool when the reel is not in use.
+This is intended to (1) sound a warning when a strike occurs, or (2) keep the line tight on the spool when the reel is not in use.

 <figure markdown>
 ![Pflueger Nobby model 1963 - clicker side](../../img/pflueger/nobby/pflueger-nobby-1963-clicker-side.jpg)